 Three important considerations for building out your collaboration tech stack

-As build out your collaboration tech stack, consider these three high level initiatives and the associated questions you should be asking.
+As you build out your collaboration tech stack, consider these three high-level initiatives and the associated questions you should be asking.
 This will help you avoid adding unnecessary tools that will have a negligible impact on moving your business forward—and help you identify the tools that will help you get the best out of your team:

 1. Your collaboration tools need to support digital transformation

 Digital transformation is all about modernizing large-scale processes, systems, tools, workplace interactions, and customer experiences—and your collaboration tech stack should be up for the challenge of helping you manage this change.

 Consider asking some of the following questions to understand if a given tool will assist with digital transformation:

 - Does this tool allow us to improve, simplify, or clarify processes—or would it just add more complexity?

 - Can this tool grow with our team, or will it be difficult to scale?
 Look ahead a year or two and consider if you’ll have any buyer’s remorse because you’ve outgrown the tool.